eye-division/katehipkiss/_layeredpapercuts/bothy.md

 ---
 ### **£250.00**

-<br>A Scottish Bothy nestled in a valley of heather with snow-covered mountains in the distance.
+<br>A Scottish Bothy nestled next to a stream in a valley of heather with snow-covered mountains in the distance.

 Handcut, layered paper